Kamla Nehru Prani Sangrahalay

 This is the largest zoological garden of the state and one of the oldest zoological parks of Madhya Pradesh spread over an area of 210335 sq m.

 Kamla Nehru Prani Sangrahlaya is one of the recognized zoos out of total 180 recognized zoos in India.

 The zoo has different varieties of animals and birds which have been brought from different parts of world.
 The zoo's attempts to breed White tigers, Royal Bengal tigers, Gharial, Himalayan bear and white peacock have been successful.
 Indore zoo is also a center for reproduction, protection and exhibition of animals, plants and their habitats.

 History

 In 1974 the Indore zoo was established in Navlakha area in only 17 acres land, later on in the year 1999 adjoining 32 acres land of Quadibag was "Acquired" by the zoo so present area of Indore zoo is 51 acres.
 The total area of Indore zoo is full of greenery where different variety of trees and other plants gives natural feeling of forest to the wild animals.

 Fauna

 At present, Indore Zoo contains a variety of reptiles, mammals and birds.
 Herbivores mammal includes Indian elephant, hippopotamus, blackbuck, nilgai, spotted deer, sambar deer, and chinkara.

-Bengal tiger, Asiatic lion, Indian leopard and jungle cat are the members of cat family.

-The zoo also contain Indian wolf, jackal, Indian fox and striped hyena which are the members of dog family.